Another former PM arrested

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The NAB Chairman, Justice (retd) Javed Iqbal, also signed the arrest warrants for another PML-N leader Miftah Ismail, as well as former managing director of Pakistan State Oil (PSO) Sheikh Imranul Haque on Thursday.
+The NAB Chairman Justice (R) Javed Iqbal also signed the arrest warrants for another PML-N leader Miftah Ismail, as well as former managing director of Pakistan State Oil (PSO) Sheikh Imranul Haque on Thursday.

-A NAB Lahore team intercepted Shahid Khaqan Abbasi at Thokar Niaz Baig Motorway Interchange when he was on his way to attend a presser of the PML-N President Shahbaz Sharif in Lahore.
-At the time of arrest, Abbasi was accompanied by PML-N leader Ahsan Iqbal and spokesperson Marriyum Aurangzeb.

 It is pertinent to mention here that Abbasi’s arrest warrant was signed on July 16 while he was due before the NAB on July 18.
 The NAB sources told this correspondent that Abbasi was handed over a questioner.
 However, he didn’t answer most of the questions and was not cooperating with the NAB.
 After seeing the situation, his arrest was decided.
 Commenting on the photo copy of the arrest warrant, the sources said that in a digital world, showing of original arrest warrant do not matter.
 Moreover, the copy of the arrest warrant was attested by the NAB Lahore.
 The sources said the transit remand of Abbasi was not required, so he has been shifted to Rawalpindi without obtaining it.